marzipanuk/vue-select/README.md

 # @marizpanuk/vue-select
-*(forked from @desislavsd/vue-select to read array of objects and use key as option header)*
+*(forked from @desislavsd/vue-select to read array of objects and use 'type' key as option header)*

 ![Logo](public/vue-select.png)